ggedde/spry/README.md

 This is the fastest method and blocking requests here will help prevent load on your server, but it does not have all the data that you might require.

+"post_db_filter" runs after pre-auth_filter and has access to the database, but before user authentication.

 "post_auth_filter" has access to the user that authenticated with parent::account_id() and has access to the database with parent::db()